-Data Loss Prevention (DLP) solutions are an essential part of the tools pharmaceutical companies need to use to keep sensitive data secure.
-Aimed at tackling internal threats rather than external ones, DLP technology helps pharmaceutical organizations to avoid data leaks and data theft originating from employee carelessness or malicious insiders.
+DLP solutions aim at tackling internal threats rather than external ones, thus helping pharmaceutical organizations avoid data leaks and data theft originating from employee carelessness or malicious insiders.
 Let’s take a closer look at some of the ways in which DLP helps protect pharmaceutical data.

 DLP solutions allow pharmaceutical companies to discover what types of protected sensitive data they collect or produce, where it is being stored, and how it travels in and out of the company network.
 They come with predefined policies based on legislation such as HIPAA and GDPR, supporting compliance and ensuring the right type of data is searched for and monitored.

 Using content inspection and contextual scanning, DLP tools such as Endpoint Protector can search for sensitive pharmaceutical data in hundreds of file types in real-time, whether in transit or stored locally on employees’ computers.
 Based on the results of searches, controls can be put into place to limit or block transfers as needed.